ibm-cloud-docs/sap-hana-power/hana-power-considerations.md

 #### Internal network for communication between multiple instances in SAP three-tier systems
 {: #internal_network_three_tier}

 You must provision your {{site.data.keyword.powerSys_notm}}s with at least one separate private network.
-Private networks are used for the connection of your virtual instances with systems outside of the {{site.data.keyword.powerSys_notm}} network and for communication between multiple instances in SAP three-tier systems.
+Private networks are used for the connection of your virtual instances with systems outside of the {{site.data.keyword.powerSys_notm}}s network and for communication between multiple instances in SAP three-tier systems.
 Create a private network as described in [Configuring and adding a private network subnet](/docs/power-iaas?topic=power-iaas-configuring-subnet).

 You can provision your {{site.data.keyword.powerSys_notm}}s with a public network interface.
 Carefully consider the security aspects because ports 443, 80, and 22 are open.
 A public interface is not required for SAP.